prototypsthlm/taco/README.md

     npx prisma migrate dev
     ```

-4. (Optional) Seed the database with initial data (no need to manually do it, since it's done
-   automatically by the migrate command):

-    ```bash
-    npx prisma db seed
-    ```

-5. Your Prisma setup is now complete!
+4. Your Prisma setup is now complete!
 You can start using the Prisma client in your application code
    to interact with the database.

 Make sure to configure your database connection details and any other necessary settings in